catap/macos-ansible-playbooks/README.md

 switches ports tree to `file:///Volumes/SharedFolders/Home/src/macports-ports` with enabled `nosync` option.

-I also enable a custom python for 10.5 and using curl up to 10.10.
+I also enable a custom python for 10.5 and using curl up to 10.10, and switched all MacPorts to `file:///Volumes/SharedFolders/Home/src/macports-ports`.

 Thus, it starts VM one-by-one, but if you have enough resources to run more VMs, feel free to increase ansible serial.
 For example `ansible-playbook -e serial=2